 The public depends on journalists for news and a deeper understanding of the world around them.
-There is nothing more important than our honesty, fairness and transparency.
+As such, there is nothing more important than our honesty, fairness and transparency.

 Plagiarism, fabrication and conflicts of interest will not be tolerated, and you will FAIL the class and lose credibility as a journalist.